 Of course grapes could not be turned into good wine without man, but it is worth pausing briefly on the fact that neither the French, Spanish, Italian or German languages have a word for 'winemaker'.

 What this seemingly peculiar fact shows is that that the act of making wine is entwined heavily with the philosophy of the person doing it.
 The French use the word vigneron, which is best translated as 'wine grower.'
 In doing so, a belief is being expressed: that it is nature that makes wine, not man.

 Paul Draper: 'Wine Grower'

 Ridge Vineyards make some of the most subtle, elegant and highly prized wines in California, and indeed the world.
-CEO Paul Draper also prefers to use the term 'wine grower', rather than 'winemaker', to describe what he does: 'My aim is to take these pieces of ground and allow them to express themselves.
+Its legendary former CEO, Paul Draper, also preferred to use the term 'wine grower', rather than 'winemaker', to describe the craft: 'My aim is to take these pieces of ground and allow them to express themselves.
 What I demand of a great wine is that it reflects nature, not the hand of the winemaker; it has to have that connection to the earth.'

 Many others, however, are less abashed about using the word 'winemaker' to describe what they do.
 All this goes to show that winemaking at its highest level can be as philosophically as it is scientifically complex.